vmstan/gravity-sync/README.md

 ./gravity-sync.sh restore
 ```

-This will copy your last `gravity.db.backup` to the running copy on the secondary Pi-hole.
+This will copy your last `gravity.db.backup` and  `custom.list.backup` to the running copy on the secondary Pi-hole.

 This function purposefuly asks for user interaction to avoid being accidentally automated.